 The one that keeps things personal.

-If you often find yourself thinking, enough with all the data, the facts, and the detail, what about the people involved?
-Then you’re more than likely a personal communicator.
+If you often find yourself thinking, enough with all the data, facts, and details; what about the people involved?
+Then you’re most probably a personal communicator.

-As the name suggests, if you’re a personal communicator, then you’re as concerned with the person who’s giving the information as you are with the information itself.
+As the name suggests, if you’re a personal communicator, you’re just as concerned with the person giving (or receiving) the information as you are with the information itself.

 As you can see, there are plenty of things to consider when it comes to having an effective communication style in the workplace.